AIMultipleAIMultiple

 • Recommending or initiating automated responses to low-risk threats

-A notable example of AI addressing alert overload in cybersecurity is IBM Security QRadar SIEM’s deployment at a major Gulf-based bank.
+A notable example of AI addressing alert overload in cybersecurity is the deployment of IBM Security QRadar SIEM at a central bank in the Gulf region.
 This institution faced significant challenges with its previous Security Information and Event Management (SIEM) system.
 The legacy system generated an overwhelming number of alerts, many of which were false positives, leading to alert fatigue among security analysts and delayed response times.

 Threat intelligence and proactive defense